gkumarg/caiso-queue/DASHBOARD_README.md

-# How to Run the CAISO Generator Interconnection Queue Dashboard
+# How to Run the CAISO Generation Interconnection Queue Dashboard

-This document provides instructions for running the CAISO Generator Interconnection Queue Dashboard.
+This document provides instructions for running the CAISO Generation Interconnection Queue Dashboard.

 ## Using Docker (Recommended)